contagon/handbook/handbook/29-meetings-in-the-church.md

 Members are counseled against practices or traditions that become a burden for the living.
 Such practices may include excessive travel, elaborate public announcements, payments to the family, prolonged feasts, and excessive anniversary celebrations.

-Church members who take part in services for the deceased should not accept payment or contributions.
+Church members who take part in services for the deceased should not accept payment.

 Church leaders and members obey local laws about what to do when someone dies.